 Other recipes using these ingredients

-Apple Omelette with Sharp Cheddar Cheese
+Apple Omelet with Cheddar Cheese

 Equipment